foss-for-synopsys-dwc-arc-processors/documentation/docs/eclipse/getting-started/hsdk.md

 ![Debug Configuration - Port](./images/emsk-debug-conf-port.png)

-On Linux a serial device for HS Development Kit is usually `/dev/ttyUSB0`.
+On Linux a serial device for HS Development Kit is usually `/dev/ttyUSB0` if there are no other serial devices connected to the host.

 ## Debugging the Project